Hermann-web/blog/docs/blog/posts/programming-languages/python/publishing-python-project-poetry.md

     Then, make sure put your module files inside the directory `openconv`

-## Publishing Your Project on Test PyPI
+## Publishing Your Project on PyPi or Test PyPI

 ### Account Setup (One-Time Process)

-Before publishing your project on test.pypi, ensure your account setup is complete:
+Before publishing your project on pypi test.pypi, ensure your account setup is complete:

-1. __Create an account__: Visit [test.pypi.org](https://test.pypi.org/account/register/) and create an account using your email address.
+1. __Create an account__: Visit [pypi.org](https://pypi.org/account/register/) or [test.pypi.org](https://test.pypi.org/account/register/) and create an account using your email address.

-2. __Verify your email__: Check your inbox for a verification email from test.pypi.org and follow the instructions to verify your email address.
+2. __Verify your email__: Check your inbox for a verification email from pypi.org or test.pypi.org and follow the instructions to verify your email address.

-3. __Set up Two-Factor Authentication (2FA)__: Navigate to your account settings on test.pypi.org and enable 2FA for added security.
+3. __Set up Two-Factor Authentication (2FA)__: Navigate to your account settings on pypi.org test.pypi.org and enable 2FA for added security.
 Follow the instructions to set up 2FA using an authenticator app or SMS.

 Once your account setup is complete, proceed with configuring Poetry for publishing your project.

-### Configuring Poetry for Test PyPI (One-Time Setup)
+### Configuring Poetry (One-Time Setup)

 Follow these steps to configure Poetry for publishing on test.pypi:

+=== ":octicons-file-code-16: `for test-pypi`"

     1. Add the test.pypi repository to your Poetry config:

         ```bash
         poetry config repositories.test-pypi https://test.pypi.org/legacy/
         ```

     2. Obtain a token from [test.pypi.org](https://test.pypi.org/manage/account/token/) and store it:

         ```bash
         poetry config pypi-token.test-pypi pypi-YYYYYYYY
         ```

+=== ":octicons-file-code-16: `for pypi`"

+    1. Add the pypi repository to your Poetry config:

+        ```bash
+        poetry config repositories.pypi https://pypi.org/legacy/
+        ```

+    2. Obtain a token from [pypi.org](https://pypi.org/manage/account/token/) and store it:

+        ```bash
+        poetry config pypi-token.pypi pypi-YYYYYYYY
+        ```

-### Publishing to Test PyPI
+### Publishing to Pypi or Test PyPI

 When you're ready to publish your project for testing: